blastnet/blastnet.github.io/datasets.md

 3. Bash script for downloading via the [Kaggle API](./tutorial.html) is provided [here](./assets/bash/mom_download.sh).
 4. You can also access the Kaggle repo [here](https://www.kaggle.com/datasets/waitongchung/blastnet-momentum-3d-sr-dataset).

+**All datasets provided on BLASTNet are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/))**